-The site is located within an existing small residential subdivision at Cape Tribulation, north of the Daintree River in Douglas Shire.
-The site and surrounds is zoned Conservation.
-The land is currently improved by a dwelling house and 2 detached cabins which were constructed circa 2003.
+The site is located at the entrance to existing small subdivision at Cape Tribulation, north of the Daintree River in Douglas Shire. land is currently improved by (lot 5) a dwelling house and 2 detached cabins which were constructed circa 2003.
 The site has been operational as hosted accommodation since early 2000s.

-The site is also included in the Cape Tribulation / Daintree Local Plan area.
+While the site, surrounds and most of the land in the Daintree are zoned Conservation it is the Cape Tribulation / Daintree Local Plan that provides direction on the nature of uses permitted.
 The site is designated Precinct 5 - Low Impact Rural Production and Tourism Enterprise.